Industry Insights

 • Industry benchmarking against thousands of healthcare organizations

-• Physician-level reporting with individual provider scorecards
+• Provider-level reporting for individual scorecards

 • Enterprise-only pricing that puts it out of reach for most independent practices and small clinics.
 Contracts typically start in the tens of thousands per year.